alexanderbird/books.abird.ca/README.md

 Paste that bash into a terminal in the project root directory to download the thumbnail and put the isbn/title/author at the end of the csv file.

+### Updating the color map

+When you're done a batch, re-run `npm run generate-color-map` to update colors.json